Balder the Brave: Fictional character biography

 During the Siege storyline, Loki warns Balder that Norman Osborn is rallying an army to invade Asgard following the incident with Volstagg and the U-Foes at Soldier Field.
 Balder is later informed about the situation with Volstagg by Hogun and Fandral.
 When Captain America arrives with the New Avengers and the Secret Warriors, Balder is pleased that Thor's allies have joined the battle.
 Balder remains King of Asgard after the failed Siege but is stricken with great guilt, believing his rule has led to nothing but ruin.
 However, Thor persuades him to remain monarch and accept him as his new Chief Advisor.

-Balder attends the Council of Godheads convened to counter the imminent universal threat of the Chaos King and his impending Chaos War to decide which mortal paragon they would choose to combat Mikaboshi.
+Balder attends the Council of Godheads convened to counter the imminent universal threat of the Chaos King and his impending Chaos War to decide which mortal paragon they would choose to combat Amatsu-Mikaboshi.
 Vali Halfling later appears to the Council and challenges them to disprove their impotence by stopping him before he attains godhood.
 Balder tells Anansi that Halfling was the son of Loki and banished to Midgard long ago.
 When the Chaos War eventually nears Earth, the Council summons Hercules, Amadeus Cho and Delphyne Gorgon before them and commands them to bow before the Council's authority.
 In return, the newly restored and empowered Hercules fights and easily bests most of them, including Balder.

-After Mikaboshi overthrows the Underworld, and Hela and Pluto are overwhelmed by his devastating forces, Balder calls for the Council to fight alongside him against the Chaos King.
-The Japanese sun goddess Amaterasu seals the throne room of the Celestial Axis, claiming that if he went now, Mikaboshi would be able to trace him back to the Axis and subsequently invade all their realms.
-However, Mikaboshi breaks into the Celestial Axis after Hercules pierces the veil shielding it and launches an assault on all of Earth's pantheons, seemingly slaying all of them with brutal ease and slaughtering many deities, although Balder is one of the survivors.
+After Amatsu-Mikaboshi overthrows the Underworld, and Hela and Pluto are overwhelmed by his devastating forces, Balder calls for the Council to fight alongside him against the Chaos King.
+The Japanese sun goddess Amaterasu seals the throne room of the Celestial Axis, claiming that if he went now, Amatsu-Mikaboshi would be able to trace him back to the Axis and subsequently invade all their realms.
+However, Amatsu-Mikaboshi breaks into the Celestial Axis after Hercules pierces the veil shielding it and launches an assault on all of Earth's pantheons, seemingly slaying all of them with brutal ease and slaughtering many deities, although Balder is one of the survivors.